UmaRathore/azlabs/AZ-104-NOTES.md

 - Incremental backups are ideal for VMs with high churn rates because they only back up the changes since the last backup, reducing storage requirements and backup times.
 - Azure Image Builder and managed images in the Azure Marketplace allow you to create custom VM images with specific software dependencies.
 - VHD (Virtual Hard Disk) in Azure is a file format used to represent virtual machine (VM) disks, including both OS disks and data disks.
-- Single Availability Zone:
-- Single Availability Set
+- Single Availability Zone: If all VMs are in the same Availability Zone, a single datacenter failure will result in the loss of all three VMs.
+When virtual machines (VMs) are placed within a single availability zone, there's a high probability they will be located within the same physical data center
+- Single Availability Set: Availability Sets group VMs within the same datacenter for load balancing and fault domain isolation.
+However, they do not provide protection against datacenter failures.
-- Each VM in a separate Availability Set
+- Each VM in a separate Availability Set: This provides some level of fault isolation within a datacenter but does not address the requirement of surviving a datacenter failure.
+- Deploying each VM in a separate Availability Zone provides the highest level of fault tolerance and ensures that your application can continue to function even if one datacenter experiences an outage.
 ```
 ### VNET
 ```